noahbenson/Air.jl/README.md

 # Air ##########################################################################

-Functional collections and utilities for Julia as light as air.
+Functional collections and utilities for Julia that are as light as air.

 ## Author ######################################################################